In this Article

 Step 3: Make a post

 Now that you have a folder and a board, it’s time to create your first post!
-Click on the green “+ New Post” button in the top-right corner of the board page, or select “+ Post” from the three-dot Action Menu next to the board.
+With your board selected in the left-hand bar, click on the green “Create Post” button in the top-right corner of the board page.

 For more information about how to create posts for your boards, refer to the next article in this series, Make a new Post.

-All posts: This is the default view, starting with the most recent post.
+All: This is the default view showing all posts, starting with the most recent post.

 Expired: These posts are no longer visible on the front end of the website.
 For more information about expired posts, see Remove posts from display.